DejanRistic/OverScrollViews/README.md

-OverScrollListView
+OverScrollViews
 ==================

-Simple ListView subclass that allows you to set the over scroll max and hook a listener to see how far you have over scrolled.
+Simple ListView/Scroll subclasses that allow you to set the over scroll max and hook a listener to see how far you have over scrolled.

-To use just grab the OverScrollListView.java file and add it to your project.
+To use just grab the OverScrollListView.java or OverScrollView.java file and add it to your project.
 Its not big enough to throw up on maven central.

-You can add the OverScrollListView to your xml file or set it up in code like any other widget.
+You can add the either of the views to your xml file or set it up in code like any other widget.

 ```xml
 <com.yourpackage.widgets.OverScrollListView